About this consultation

 Common questions about the iQAF

 Here are some common questions and answers about the iQAF.
-We will add to these as we receive questions and common themes emerge.
+For more information, please refer to:

 We will publish a summary covering the feedback received and the actions we will take to address feedback.